/

 THE SHORT ANSWER

 Most of us just plug our router into the first available socket and forget about it.
-But moving it just a few feet can completely transform your internet speed.
-For the best possible signal, you want your router out in the open, elevated off the floor, and positioned right in the centre of your home.
-Everything from fish tanks to thick walls will drain your signal strength if you are not careful.
+But moving it just a few feet can make a noticeable difference to speed, stability, and coverage.
+For the best possible signal, put your router out in the open, raised off the floor, and as close to the centre of your home as your cabling allows.
+Everything from fish tanks to thick walls can weaken your Wi-Fi if you are not careful.

 Optimal router placement in a home